 Bitbybit CAD Cloud API

-The Bitbybit CAD Cloud API lets you generate parametric 3D CAD models, convert STEP files to glTF, and run OCCT kernel operations — all via HTTP from any backend, in any programming language.
+The Bitbybit CAD Cloud API lets you generate parametric 3D CAD models, convert STEP files to glTF, and run CAD kernel operations - all via HTTP from any backend, in any programming language.

-Every request runs asynchronously on managed compute infrastructure powered by Bitbybit servers.
+Every request runs asynchronously on managed compute infrastructure.
 You submit a job, get a task ID, poll for completion, and download the result in the format you need (STEP, glTF/GLB, Decomposed Mesh, and more).

 What you can do